anton-k/mig/docs/src/05-plugin.md

 # Plugins

 A plugin is a transformation which is applied to all routes in the server.
+Also often it is called a middleware.
+But here we use a bit shorter name for it and call it a `Plugin`.
 It is a pair of functions which transform API-description and server function:

 ```haskell